StCost/StCost/README.md

-      Dreaming about artificial worlds since first days in front of a computer.
+      Dreaming and living in artificial worlds since first days in front of a computer in 2008 Learning to build them since 2017
-      Learning to make them real since 2017
+      Higher understanding granted by elders at 2020